AryanShukla29/Language_learn_platform/README.md

 10. Save and Secure:

-    - Save the changes to the `.env` file.
+    - Save the changes to `.env` file.

-11. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.
+11. Install Project Dependencies using `npm install --legacy-peer-deps`.

 12. Run the Seed Script: